tiagodsilva/annotations/posters/wdgflownets.typ

       - we demonstrate that the impact of an imbalanced transition on the GFlowNet's correctness is unevenly distributed across the network,
       - we delineate the expressiveness of a GFlowNet parameterized by a 1-WL GNN in terms of the distributions it can learn,
       - we introduce FCS as a tractable and accurate goodness-of-fit measure for GFlowNets
-      - and we show that conventionally used diagonstic procedures often misrepresent the distributional correctness of a GFlowNet.
+      - and we show that conventionally used diagnostic procedures often misrepresent the distributional correctness of a GFlowNet.
       ]
     ]
   )